Singleton Passenger Train

 The railway line reached this growing town in 1860.
 At that time the main centre of population was Maitland, located on the Hunter River.
 The railway extended to Newcastle in 1858, and then from Maitland to Singleton.
 The station at Singleton was designed by John Whitton, the same man who designed the Lithgow Zig Zag.

 I am a founding member of the Zig Zag railway that today operates a 3′ 6″ railway over the old Zig Zag road.
-More reasons to be interested I Singleton.
+More reasons to be interested in the Singleton Passenger.

 The Last Domain Of The “Nanny”

 Of course, back in 1967, when I made my first trip on the Singleton passenger, I had no idea of all this.
 In those days the 35 class were the motive power.
 These were larger and younger than the 32 class.
 There were 35 “Nannies” built around 1915.
 These were larger engines and took over express running from the 32′s.
+The 35s worked the Brisbane Express and Gen Innes mail trains right up until 1966.
 In many parts of the state, the 36′s took over their runs just a few years later.
-In the 1960s they all ended up at Broadmeadow, working the short north and Newcastle suburban lines.
+In the 1960s the 35 class all ended up at Broadmeadow, working the short north, the Singleton Passenger, and Newcastle suburban lines.
 Perhaps the most famous train scheduled with a 35 was the “Caves Express” which was painted blue and travelled from Sydney to Mt Victoria with a coach connection to Jenolan Caves.

 My Trip On The Singleton Passenger